*Last updated 19 February 2021

 Learn through valuable “Peer Support” and allow others to hear what works for you.

-Because of the Covid-19 restrictions, this group is presently being held online through a Zoom Video Link every 2nd Wednesday evening at 7.00 pm from the 20 May.
+Because of the Covid-19 restrictions, this group is presently being held online via Zoom every Wednesday evening at 7.00 pm from the 20 May.

 If you would like more details on how to get involved, please contact Lynn Walker on the details below.